 - Until now, only specific groups (“associations”) could create and join association plans – in 2019, almost any group of people can.

-- Designed and priced to serve the needs of a group – like waiters, mothers, or 25-year-olds.
+- Designed and priced around the needs of a group – like waiters, city-dwellers, or rideshare drivers.

 - Plan designs are different than Obamacare – no “metal levels”.

 - Another form of mainstream healthcare – AHPs legally count as minimum essential coverage.
 1

 Association health plans (AHPs) are a type of customized health insurance that some employers love.
 New rule changes mean that AHPs will get another chance at acceptance.

 Association health plans are a type of health insurance that’s offered by, and tailored for, people with a “commonality of interest”.

 - share the same industry or profession, OR

 - work in the same state or geographic area.

 For instance, if you work in a restaurant, you might want a group of restaurants to create a food industry association health plan.
 Their plan could make it particularly easy for you to take care of burns and slips.